mzabrisk/UFOs/README.md

 ![](https://github.com/mzabrisk/UFOs/blob/5518d9238451cfe6fc0f6a844168652fcec45da9/writeup_docs/d3selectAll.png)

-Once a change is detected, the updateFilters function is called, which uses the input changes on the website to update the "filters" object.
+Once a change is detected, the **updateFilters** function is called, which uses the input changes on the website to update the **filters** object.

 ![](https://github.com/mzabrisk/UFOs/blob/5518d9238451cfe6fc0f6a844168652fcec45da9/writeup_docs/updateFilters.png)

-The last line in the updateFilters function calls the filterTable funciton, which loops through the "filters" object, applying the filters to the data, and updating the table on the website by calling the buildTable function on the filtered data.
+The last line in the **updateFilters** function calls the **filterTable** funciton, which loops through the **filters** object, applying the filters to the data, and updating the table on the website by calling the **buildTable** function on the filtered data.

 ![](https://github.com/mzabrisk/UFOs/blob/5518d9238451cfe6fc0f6a844168652fcec45da9/writeup_docs/filterTable.png)